 Barlby High School is committed to Safeguarding and promoting the welfare of all our students.
 Each student’s welfare is of paramount importance and we believe that students have a right to learn in a supportive, caring and safe environment.

 If your child is ever concerned about their safety or well-being or about another student, they should talk to someone such as a parent/carer/guardian, and/or a member of staff at school such as their Form Tutor, Year Leader or a member of Student Welfare Team.
-Alternatively you can also speak to Mrs Milne Assistant Principal for Pastoral Care and Designated Safeguarding Lead.
+Alternatively you can also speak to Mrs Hughes, Assistant Principal: Student Welfare and Designated Safeguarding Lead.

 Talking about a problem helps, and if the problem cannot be resolved by the member of staff that your child has talked to, they will find other people to help.